freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Humans against nature
 Characters struggle to overcome natural disasters, harsh environments, or animals.
 E.g., “Cast Away”.
 A man survives on a deserted island after a plane crash, battling nature and isolation.
 ###### Fate, destiny, and free will
 Stories questioning whether characters control their own lives or if their path is predetermined.
+E.g., “Final Destination”.
+Characters escape death, but it seems determined to catch up.
+Is fate unavoidable, or can it be outwitted?
 ###### Chaos and order
 Characters attempt to bring order and stability to chaos and disorder around them.
 E.g., “The Dark Knight”.
 Joker symbolizing chaos against Batman’s order.
 ###### Meaning of life and existence
 Stories questioning the purpose of life, existence, and our role in the universe.
 E.g., “Blade Runner”.
 Reflecting on human existence and identity.
 ###### Life, death, and mortality
 Characters face their own mortality, loss, or the value of life itself.
+E.g., “Up”.
+A widowed man carries his grief into an unexpected journey of renewal.
+→ Letting go of the past to keep living.
 ###### Transcendence and enlightenment
 Stories about reaching a higher state of spiritual or personal understanding.